awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 *Type*: String
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)

+`UseDefaultProcessorFeatures`  <a name="cfn-rds-dbinstance-usedefaultprocessorfeatures"></a>
+Specifies that the DB instance class of the DB instance uses its default processor features\.
+*Required*: No
+*Type*: Boolean
+*Update requires*: [Some interruptions](using-cfn-updating-stacks-update-behaviors.md#update-some-interrupt)\.
+Updating this property results in a reboot of the database, and will incur a small down time\.

 `VPCSecurityGroups`  <a name="cfn-rds-dbinstance-vpcsecuritygroups"></a>
 A list of the VPC security group IDs to assign to the DB instance\.
 The list can include both the physical IDs of existing VPC security groups and references to [AWS::EC2::SecurityGroup](aws-properties-ec2-security-group.md) resources created in the template\.
 If you set `VPCSecurityGroups`, you must not set [DBSecurityGroups](#cfn-rds-dbinstance-dbsecuritygroups), and vice versa\.